looker-open-source/sdk-codegen/swift/looker/README.md

 The Looker SDK for Swift provides a convenient way to communicate with the Looker API available on your Looker server.
 The SDK is written in Swift and uses `URLSession` for HTTP request processing.

-**DISCLAIMER**: This is a _beta_ version of the Looker SDK, using a completely new code generator developed by Looker.
-Implementations are still subject to change, but we expect most SDK method calls to work correctly.
-If you run into problems with the SDK, please feel free to [report an issue](https://github.com/looker-open-source/sdk-codegen/issues), and please indicate which language SDK you're using in the report.
+**DISCLAIMER**: This is an _alpha_ version of the Looker SDK, using a completely new code generator developed by Looker.
+Implementations are still subject to major change.
+If you run into problems with the SDK, feel free to [report an issue](https://github.com/looker-open-source/sdk-codegen/issues), and please indicate which language SDK you're using in the report.

 ## Getting started